AnasTaherGit/SnakeGame/README.md

-#Snack Game
+# Snack Game
-#How to play it ?
+# How to play it ?
-first,make sure you have the python launcher installed.
-Then launch the main.py script in src folder
+first,make sure you have the python launcher installed.\n Then launch the main.py script in src folder
 Once launched, the game will begin automatically if you hit the wall you lose.